aryan1209/TEAM-COMPUTEKIT--QCG/README.md

 **MAKING LEARNING MEMORY GAMES USING RANDOM NUMBER AND AUDIO FILE CONVERTOR**

 This project is made as a part of the IITR QCG-DEAD AND ALIVE HACKATHON,2022.
-It involves developing games used to enhance your memory and also to better your pronounciation of various english alphabets using random number audio file generator by qiskit.
+It involves developing games used to enhance  memory and also to better pronounciation for kids of various english alphabets using random number audio file generator by qiskit.

 **📌 TABLE OF CONTENTS-**